-American Dog Tick - These ticks are most active in the spring, summer and fall.
-They live along wooded paths, in parks and farm pastures.
-The American dog tick prefers to use dogs, medium sized mammals and humans as hosts and can spread Rocky Mountain spotted fever to people.
-They are reddish brown in color with white or yellow markings; males are about 1/8 of an inch in length and females are a bit larger and can grow up to ½ inch in length when engorged.
+American Dog Tick - These ticks are most active in the spring, summer, and fall.
+They live in parks, along wooded paths, and in farm pastures.
+The American dog tick prefers to use dogs, medium-sized mammals, and humans as hosts and can spread Rocky Mountain spotted fever to people.
+They are reddish-brown in color with white or yellow markings.
+Males are about 1/8 of an inch in length and females are a bit larger and can grow up to a ½ inch in length when fully engorged.

 Are ticks dangerous?

 Ticks are a danger to people and pets because they can spread a number of serious diseases.
 Their saliva contains germs and bacteria that can be transmitted to people such as Lyme disease and Rocky Mountain spotted fever along with tularemia and ehrlichiosis.